Biffo89/Trouble-Brewing/README.md

-# Trouble-Brewing
+# Trouble Brewing
-A Trouble Brewing plugin for RuneLite.
+This plugin displays information about the number of points earned during a Trouble Brewing game.